NatNight99/english-for-designers/03_content_first/My_work.md

 ## My work and innovation process at Anima studio

-Almost a year ago, I got accepted into Anima studio s.r.o. to work
+Almost a year ago, I got accepted into Anima studio s.r.o. to work on their first full-lengh film: _Babu in the night city_.

 - My work on the first long lenght film form Anima studio s.r.o., written and directed by Petr Vodička
 - I sculpt lip synk and do 3D editing/modeling of the character parts and then it gets 3D printed so they can animate with it.